sophiecchen/personal-website/thoughts/cybersecurity-resources.md

 ***

+These resources are my personal favorite trainings, labs, and podcasts for learning cybersecurity.

 ## Courses and Training

-These are free and affordable courses for learning cybersecurity, with a focus on operations.

 * [13Cubed](https://training.13cubed.com/) teaches a broad range of digital forensics courses, from Windows forensics to malware analysis.
 * [Cyber5W](https://cyber5w.com/) teaches multiple courses on digital forensics fundamentals, with labs included.